AtTheZenith/password-gen/README.md

 ## Usage
 Run the file with python using a terminal,

 You will be prompted to select what characters to use, use ab for only letters, c for numbers, d for symbols.
-(Combinable)
 <img src="https://i.e-z.host/--%3E/0i982bbe.png" alt="Initial Screenshot">

 Then you will be prompted to select an amount of characters, this will be the length of your password.